 Any group or individual who requires the use of equipment from the Shepherd School for a recital must fill out a Performance Production Request Form.
-These forms are available from the Production Manager, and are also stapled to the Degree Recital Forms.
+These forms are available from the Manager of Operations for Music, and are also stapled to the Degree Recital Forms.
 If the event is to be held in a space in which all required equipment is already present, the form is still required and must be submitted.
-The Performance Production Request Form will be needed to request: Specific pianos in Duncan or Hirsch, harpsichords, percussion equipment, electronic equipment (including amplification, sound playback, or audio visual aids), and special stage lighting (which requires authorization of the Production Manager), even if they are already provided in the space.
+The Performance Production Request Form will be needed to request: Specific pianos in Duncan or Hirsch, harpsichords, percussion equipment, electronic equipment (including amplification, sound playback, or audio-visual aids), and special stage lighting (which requires authorization of the Manager of Operations for Music), even if they are already provided in the space.
 Students who request the use of a harpsichord or portative organ must pay for the tuning.
 The fee for tuning is \$100.
-This fee MUST be paid at the time the Production Manager signs the Degree Recital Form.
+This fee MUST be paid at the time the Manager of Operations for Music signs the Degree Recital Form.
 In the case of the final recital for the degree (Senior, Master's, or Doctoral), the Shepherd School pays for the tuning.
 ALL other tunings must be paid for by the student.
-Tunings must be arranged through the Production Manager and performed by a tuner approved by the Shepherd School.
+Tunings must be arranged through the Manager of Operations for Music and performed by a tuner approved by the Shepherd School.
 This policy has no provision for the rental or purchase of any equipment.
-In those cases, the Production Manager should be consulted.
+In those cases, the Manager of Operations for Music should be consulted.